 Perhaps you have a few of these folks in your community.
 Maybe you are one yourself.
 If so, congratulations.

-But if we are going to recognize the givers, we shouldn’t ignore those with the gift of the grab.
-They range from the indifferent workers who see a job in this field as little more than a transactional relationship — to those with a breathtaking capacity for hubris, greed and even larceny.
+And if we are going to recognize the givers, we shouldn’t ignore those with the gift of the grab.
+They range from indifferent workers whose job is little more than a transactional relationship — to those with a breathtaking capacity for hubris, greed and even larceny.

-The members of this second group are not so difficult to spot, either.
-They may appear to be happy on the surface, but their joylessness and behavior exposes them soon enough.
+Takers are not so difficult to spot, either.
+They may appear happy on the surface, but their joylessness and behavior expose them soon enough.

-I don’t know what it is about the long-term care field that attracts people with such diametrically opposed personalities.
-But there’s no denying that the givers and takers are well represented.
+I don’t know what it is about long-term care that attracts such diametrically opposed personalities.
+But there’s no denying givers and takers are well represented.